uheinema/forU/README.md

 >Functions Utilities Widgets for Processing Android
 >Without third party libraries.

 a year before, much of this would not have been written...still, it is a completely different approach.
-Tnx for the clipboard example.
+Tnx for the clipboard and popup menu example.

 [https://github.com/EmmanuelPil/Android-java-code-utilities-widgets-for-Processing-for-Android]()